mliezun/grotsky/readme.md

 [![build](https://github.com/mliezun/grotsky/workflows/build/badge.svg)](https://github.com/mliezun/grotsky/actions?query=workflow%3Abuild)

 Grotsky toy programming language.
+Implemented in go as a Tree-based interpreter.
 Made after reading the book Crafting Interpreters.
 You can also find clox and jlox implementations on my github projects.

 Grotsky is inspired a little bit by go and python.
 Uses a C-like style with curly braces but no semicolons, includes some basic collections like lists and dicts.
 Also has the hability to listen to tcp ports, read environment variables and import modules.